axonivy/vscode-designer/README.md

 ### Generate REST Client from Axon Ivy OpenAPI

-To access the REST API of the engine, we generate the Axios client from OpenAPI.
-For the creation, it is expected that the OpenAPI specification is located under `target/engine/openapi.json`.
-The easiest way to retrieve the specification is to run the following command (Maven needed).
-Otherwise, you can load the file from https://jenkins.ivyteam.io/job/core_openapi/
+To access the REST API of the engine and the market, we generate the Axios client from OpenAPI.
+To retreive the current OpenAPI specifications, you can run the following command (Maven needed):

 ```shellscript
 pnpm run openapi
 ```

+This will run `"openapi:download"` and `"openapi:codegen"`, which will download the most recent OpenAPI specification with and generate the Axios client under `extension/src/engine/api/generated` and `extension/src/market/api/generated`.
+The OpenAPI specifications generated are from the last successful build of a releasing branch.
+You can also load the file from https://jenkins.ivyteam.io/job/core_openapi/.

+If you're working on a feature branch and want to generate the clients from a manually generated OpenAPI specification, you can

+- download the OpenAPI specification from the engine and place it under `target/engine/openapi.json` and then run:
+- `pnpm run openapi:codegen`

 ## Debugging the extension